Exterior view of Foodlink’s Rochester distribution center with modern façade and Foodlink signage

 Our firm provided an existing-conditions survey of the areas not leased by Foodlink, a boundary survey, and drawings for use in the purchase documents, and we offered general technical assistance during negotiations with the seller.
 Once the sale was finalized, we provided technical support to address immediate issues the 250,000-square-foot building had.

-Our firm is now leading the architectural and engineering (A/E) design team that is handling the design of a 3,600-square-foot cooled receiving area that has a 25-foot ceiling and a 2,700-square-foot cooler that is 25 feet tall, as well as the renovation of 21,000 square feet that will be used to expand Foodlink’s outreach programs, distribution, and kitchen operations.
-Our firm is also providing mechanical, electrical, refrigeration, plumbing, and fire protection design, along with a comprehensive topographic survey of the site.
-The project includes exterior improvements for parking, truck/vehicle circulation, and dock access.
+Our firm led the architectural and engineering (A/E) design team that handled the design of a 3,600-square-foot cooled receiving area and a 2,700-square-foot cooler – both of which have 25-foot ceilings – as well as the renovation of 21,000 square feet to expand Foodlink’s outreach programs, distribution, and kitchen operations.
+Our firm designed new truck bays for the south docks to improve the organization’s delivery capabilities and efficiency, and we handled mechanical, electrical, refrigeration, plumbing, and fire protection design, along with performing a comprehensive topographic survey of the site.

 These improvements will strengthen Foodlink as it continues to serve 10 upstate New York counties and administer programs and initiatives that build communities’ health and wealth.